margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 and leaves room for all to grow in their own way.

 ## Stars Twinkling At Each Other ##
+In the darkness of the night, all the stars twinkle and shine.
+They are all loving each other like bright lights glowing, and flickering.

-I see you winking at me.
+--I see you winking at me.
-I wonder what good you have to share with me.
+--I wonder what good you have to share with me.
-I wink back and wish you the best.
+--I wink back and wish you the best.

-This love is like a star twinkling at another star, sharing the light in the middle of the night, dancing with one another in the symphony of the night sky.
+--This love is like a star twinkling at another star, --sharing the light in the middle of the night, --dancing with one another in the symphony of the night sky.

-Everyone can see you winking at me.
+--Everyone can see you winking at me.
-They can see the start of a new friendship.
+--They can see the start of a new friendship.
-It's like all the other stars in the sky sharing the light and love In a universal dance of peace, love, and joy.
+--It's like all the other stars in the sky sharing the light and love --In a universal dance of peace, love, and joy.

 ## Healing from Weird Words ##
 Oh my gosh!